 If you would like to register for this service, please contact email@example.com

-You can get help using the online system from the instruction documents below.
-You will need Acrobat Reader on your computer to open the documents.
+You can get help using the online system from the instruction document below.
+You will need Acrobat Reader on your computer to open the document.
 To download a free copy of Acrobat Reader see Download Acrobat Reader (external link).

 Grief and bereavement support services